.COM Domain Price Drop Just KES 999

 Netherlands Nederlands

-Do Exact Match Domains Matter?
+Do Exact Match Domains Still Count for SEO?

 Exact match domains (EMDs) do not have the same SEO power they once did.